 Mediation is a type of alternative dispute resolution that is common in family law disputes in Missouri.
 Instead of having the court decide custody, visitation, or other family law issues, the parties work with a mediator to come up with their own solutions.
 Most custody disputes are referred to mediation as a way to settle the issues.
 Individuals who have been referred to family court mediation should be aware of the mediation process before starting visitation and custody mediation.
-If you have any questions about family law mediation in Missouri, contact the Joshua Wilson Law Firm today.
+If you have any questions about family law mediation in Missouri, contact the Higher Level Legal Law Firm today.

 Do I Have to Go to Mediation for Family Court in Missouri?

 According to Missouri Supreme Court Rules 88.03, mediation is: